Column: Homeless mocking reveals privilege

 One man I’ve come to know works “handyman jobs” while living on the street.
 I look forward to the pride on his face when some weeks he walks in and says, “guess who can pay for their coffee today!”
 Pure joy.
 I dread when he quietly says “a cup from the suspended fund please” and still tips me, of all people, the few cents in his pocket.

-Friday, while scrolling through my social media I saw that the Marshall Alpha Chi sorority had a “Huntington Homeless” themed party.
+Friday, while scrolling through my social media, I saw that the Marshall Alpha Xi Delta sorority had a “Huntington Homeless” themed party.
 My heart sank.
-Girls dressed in American Eagle flannels and ripped skinny jeans with cardboard signs mocking people who aren’t as privileged to pay a fund to be apart of an organization.
+Girls dressed in American Eagle flannels and ripped skinny jeans with cardboard signs mocking people who aren’t as privileged to pay a fund to be a part of an organization.
 Mocking people who would give anything to have that extra cash lying around to buy even a simple cup of coffee.

 I can just hear the wretched & tired arguments: “Homeless people need to work harder,” and “they’re all drug addicts.”
 My friend who works hard to buy his coffee does not deserve to be labeled.
 His financial state is not a reason for you to get Instagram likes.
 His life is precious and deserving of love and hope.
 The smile on his face when he hands over those $2 in change is incredibly bright.
 He feels normal and a part of something.